FAQ | |

 Coordinates in China

-Because we use WGS-84 for all our data (all routes and points), they are not on the correct position when watching them on Google Maps (except for the satellite mode), but they are correct on all maps/apps using OpenStreetMap data.
+Because we use WGS-84 for all our data (all routes and points), in China they are not on the correct position when watching them on Google Maps in the normal street map mode, but they are correct in satellite mode and on all maps/apps using OpenStreetMap data.

 Criteria for Scenic and Highlight Sections